Endangered Species Act of 1973: Endangered Species Preservation Act of 1966

 Despite these treaties and protections, many populations still continued to decline.
 By 1941, only an estimated 16 whooping cranes remained in the wild.
-By 1963, the bald eagle, the U.S. national symbol, was in danger of extinction in the lower 48 states.
+By 1963, the bald eagle, the national symbol of the U.S., was in danger of extinction in the lower 48 states.
 Only around 487 nesting pairs remained outside of Alaska.
 Loss of habitat, shooting, and DDT poisoning contributed to its decline.

-The U.S. Fish and Wildlife Service tried to prevent the extinction of these species.
-Yet, it lacked the necessary Congressional authority and funding.
+The U.S. Fish and Wildlife Service lacked the necessary Congressional authority and funding to protect endangered species.
 In response to this need, Congress passed the Endangered Species Preservation Act on October 15, 1966.
 The Act initiated a program to conserve, protect, and restore select species of native fish and wildlife.
 As a part of this program, Congress authorized the Secretary of the Interior to acquire land or interests in land that would further the conservation of these species.

 The Department of Interior issued the first list of endangered species in March 1967.
 It included 14 mammals, 36 birds, 6 reptiles, 6 amphibians, and 22 fish.
 A few notable species listed in 1967 were the grizzly bear, American alligator, Florida manatee, and bald eagle.
 The list included only vertebrates at the time because of the Department of Interior's limited definition of "fish and wildlife."

-The Endangered Species Preservation Act was repealed by the Endangered Species Act of 1973.
+The Endangered Species Preservation Act was superseded in 1973.